e-terven/catarion_stack_overflow/README.md

 # catarion_stack_overflow

     Solved Taskes:
+    - Git Version Control to track changes and deal with Git Conflict
+    - Verified and resolved bug reports and issues
-    - page design with HTML and Bootstrap
+    - Frontend with HTML and Bootstrap
-    - API in ResourceAnswerController
+    - API implementation
+    - Environment configuration

 ## What I configured